GerardWassink/HAM-shack-gadget/README.md

 After that first stage I switched to an ATMEGA328P chip and built it and it's surrounding hardware onto a generic PCB board.

-- The gadget allows for the connection of two temperature sensors.
+- The gadget allowed for the connection of two temperature sensors.
 I.E. one for room temperature, the other for the outside temp(?)
 - Date and time are received from the GPS satellite, as are the latitude and longitude.
-- I connected a 4x4 matrix keyboard to be able to do some functions, from the main screen there are two buttons:
+- I connected a 4x4 matrix keyboard to be able to do some functions

-  - A - switch the backlights on / off
-  - \* - show the main menu
-- The offset for local time and DST are dynamically changeable
-- The whole contraption has been built into a case
-- The 6 digit Maidenhead locator code is dynamically calculated from the GPS Latitude and Longitude
+For more information see the PDF description.

 ## Version history
 See top of source code